auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/controlling_content_visibility.rst

 Students do not see units that have never been published, and they do not see unpublished changes to units or components within units.

-For more information, see :ref:`Unit States`.
+For more information, see :ref:`Unit Publishing Status`.

 .. _Content Hidden from Students: